-The Santa Clara River Freeman Fish Screen Bay water temperature monitoring site is located within the fish screen bay.
+The Santa Clara River Freeman Fish Screen Bay water temperature monitoring site was located within the fish screen bay.
 The fish screen bay consists of a concrete channel where downstream migrants enter the diversion and migrate to the downstream migrant fish trap.
-The logger was located approximately 50 feet downstream from the intake to the fish screen bay and attached to an eye hook 0.5 feet from the bottom along a concrete wall (Photo 7, Appendix B).
-The objective at this location was to monitor water temperatures in the mainstem as river flow enters the Freeman Facility.
+The logger was located approximately 50 feet downstream from the intake to the fish screen bay and attached to an eye hook 0.5 feet from the bottom along a concrete wall (Photo 9, Appendix B).
+The objective at this location was to monitor water temperatures in the main stem as river flow enters the Freeman Facility.
 Downstream migrant steelhead, Pacific lamprey and other aquatic species temporarily rear in the fish screen bay prior to entering the trap.
 The downstream migrant fish trap is typically taken out of operation between June and December and all fish that enter the facility rear in the fish screen bay until trapping operations commence in January.
-The minimum water temperature collected at this site was 6.2 °C and the maximum temperature was 40.8 °C (Table 7, Appendix A).
-The maximum temperature of 40.8 °C occurred when the logger was exposed to air following the end of the steelhead and Pacific lamprey migration season.
-The maximum water temperature when the logger was submerged was 29.2 °C.
+The minimum water temperature collected at this site was -0.17 °C and the maximum temperature was 47.1 °C (Table 7, Appendix A).
+This site was dewatered during much of the season, which is reflected in the maximum and minimum values.